Skip to content

 License Apache 2.0 Apache 2.0

-TensorZero’s gateway is provider-facing — it unifies the upstreams.
+TensorZero’s gateway is provider-facing.
+It unifies the upstreams.
 Routeplane adds the agent-facing half: an MCP gateway for tools, an ACP gateway for agent identity and dispatch, a server-tool loop, and structured outputs across providers.
-The local binary exposes the same OpenAI-compatible endpoint as any future hosted mode — your client code doesn’t change when you move between them.
+The local binary exposes an OpenAI-compatible endpoint for the clients and agents you run.

 If your app already talks to TensorZero’s OpenAI-compatible endpoint, migration is a base-URL swap plus dropping the tensorzero::… model prefix for a plain provider/model id: